Sheet Metal Roofs & Snow Damage Page

 .

-Here is another example of damage from that same winter storm.
-These new screens and Monster Hangers held up a lot better.
+Here is another example of damage from that same winter storm on a house I had replaced the gutters on located down in Corvallis, Oregon.
+These new screens and Monster Hangers held up a lot better under this metal roof.
 None of the Monster Hangers were even bent or distorted.
 It was the screws that broke off instead.
-It was still less than a fourth of the screws had broken near the head.
-It was better the screws gave out than the gutters being damaged, or we may have needed to replace these gutters.
+Less than 1/4 the screws had broken just right near the head.
+It was better that some of the screws gave out than the gutters getting damaged, or I would have needed to replace the gutters as well.
+This was a testament to how the screw threads held strong in the wood.

-Also, most of the screens were OK and remained in place.
-Here is a few of the screens that were pushed open and mangled.
-It was the homeowner that took these pictures and sent them to us with the e-mails.
+Most of the screens were OK and remained in place, but here's a few shots of the screens that were pushed open and mangled.
+It was the homeowner that took these pictures and sent them to us with the e-mail.
 We replaced a few screens and were able to bend others back in shape to reposition them.
-We only needed to replaced about 3 screens.
+I only needed to replaced about 3 screens.

-We lowered most of the gutters and replace the broken screws.
-In many areas doubling them up, since the Monster Hangers have 3 screw holes in the back to choose from, we used the two outer holes instead of the center hole.
+I lowered most of the gutters and replace the broken screws of course.
+In many areas doubling them up, since the Monster Hangers have 3 screw holes in the back to choose from.
+I used the two outer holes instead of the center hole now.

-Below is a copy of their letter to us after we drove down to Corvallis (90 miles South of us) to fix the gutters and screens, 'no charge' as they are still under our warranty, since we should have thought to mount the gutters lower, instead of focusing more on getting them sealed up under the drip-edge flashing.
+Below is a copy of their letter to us after I drove back down to Corvallis (90 miles South of us) to fix the gutters and screens at no charge, as they were still under our warranty.
+I feel I should have thought to mount the gutters lower, instead of focusing more on getting them sealed up under the drip-edge flashing.

 Date Wed, 28 Jan 2004